 2. Rug up in appropriate clothing.
 Time to layer up.
 If you are prone to neck pain wearing a scarf around your neck can prevent muscles seizing up and joint stiffness from that chill factor.
 Using a heat pack is always a great method to soothe stiff and tired muscles.
 It’s always a good idea to use the heat pack before any stretching to avoid straining cold tight muscles and causing more pain.

 3. Getting Myotherapy and remedial massage therapy to release and correct muscle imbalances in the body goes a long way.
 Tightness of the lower back, neck, shoulders and tension headaches are all too common in winter and can impact sleep, mood and flexibility.
+According to the Australian Government's "Move It Aus" campaign, maintaining muscle strength and function is crucial for Australians, particularly during winter, as it can help prevent falls and injuries related to slippery conditions.
 Don’t leave it to the last minute to get a physical check-up and maintenance treatment to keep your body happy.

 4. Being aware of your posture especially your alignment of the shoulders.
 With the colder weather we instinctively curl up our shoulders to try and keep warm.
 Additionally more couch time means extra pressure and strain on the musculoskeletal system.
 Pick yourself up when you notice your shoulders hiking up and relax and bring them down and back.
 Also in bed we want to curl up into a ball which is not good for our posture and often means waking up in the morning feeling stiff and sore.
 A better option is sleeping on your back with a pillow behind your knees as this allows the body to be in a neutral position and recover easier.